Modular session types for objects: A Core Distributed Language

 \subsection{Syntax}

 Figure~\ref{fig:concsyntax} defines the new syntax.
 The types of access points are top-level declarations.
-Of the new values, access points $n$ can appear in top-level programs, but channel endpoints $c^\pm$ are part of the internal language.
-The $\spawnterm$ primitive was not used in the example in Section~\ref{sec:distributed-example}, but its behaviour is to start a new thread executing the specified method on a new instance of the specified class.
+Of the new values, access points $n$ can appear in top-level programs, but channel endpoints, $c^+$ and $c^-$, are part of the internal language.
+If an access point $n$ is declared with $\mkterm{access}~\langle\Sigma\rangle~n$ then we define $n.\mkterm{protocol}$ to mean $\Sigma$.
+The $\spawnterm$ primitive was not used in the example in Section~\ref{sec:distributed-example}, but its behaviour is to start a new thread executing the specified method on a new instance of the specified class (just like it happens in Java; other works, e.g.~\cite{Dezani-CiancagliniM:bousto}, use similar approaches).
 Although a parameter is required as in any method call, for simplicity the type system restricts the parameter's type to be $\nulltype$ in this case, so that there is only one form of inter-thread communication.
 The syntax of channel session types $\Sigma$ is included so that the types of access points can be declared.
-The syntax of states is extended to include parallel composition and a channel binder $\nu c$, which binds both $c^+$ and $c^-$ in the style of \citeN{GaySJ:lintta}.
+Channels are created by the interaction of methods $\requestterm$ and $\acceptterm$ in different threads, one thread keeps the $c^-$ endpoint whereas the other keeps $c^+$.
+The two threads then communicate on channel~$c$ by reading and writing on their channel ends.
+The syntax of states is extended to include parallel composition and a channel binder $\nu c$, which binds both endpoints $c^+$ and $c^-$ in the style of Gay and Vasconcelos \citeN{GaySJ:lintta}.
 In a parallel composition, the states are exactly states from the semantics of the sequential language; in particular, each one has its own heap.
 This means that $\spawnterm$ generates a new heap as well as a new executing method body.
 Communication between parallel expressions is only via channels.

 The syntax extensions do not include $\requestterm$, $\acceptterm$, $\sendterm$ and $\rcvterm$, as they are treated as method names.